Online Education and Training

 Contraceptive Education for the Oregon Pharmacist

 Women’s access to oral and transdermal contraceptives continues to expand throughout the United State by allowing pharmacists to prescribe hormonal contraceptives.
-Comprehensive Contraceptive Education and Certification, an online certification course, is now available for pharmacists practicing in participating states.
-The course, developed by Oregon State University College of Pharmacy faculty with guidance from the Oregon Board of Pharmacy, the Oregon Health Authority, and others, prepare pharmacists to take on this new duty of prescribing hormonal birth control.
+This course prepares pharmacists to take on the duty of prescribing hormonal birth control.

 Emergency Preparedness, Response, and the Role of the Oregon Pharmacist